ahitrin/SiebenApp/README.md

 ![How does it look](doc/main.png)

-## Installation notes
+## Installation

-In order to run SiebenApp you need to have Python 3.9+ and [pipenv](https://pipenv.pypa.io/en/latest/) installed.
+In order to run SiebenApp you need to have Python 3.9+.

+### Installation into virtual environment

+To use SiebenApp within venv, you should have [pipenv](https://pipenv.pypa.io/en/latest/) installed.

 1. Clone this repository.
 2. Initialize virtual environment and install dependencies: